Tips For Your First International Flight

 These seven tips will help ensure your upcoming journey to a brand new country is painless.
 Soon, you’ll transform into a jet-setting pro!

-I don’t care if you’re normally “relaxed about time” and don’t enjoy rushing.
+I’m dead serious about being punctual.
+And, no, I don’t care if you’re normally “relaxed about time” and don’t enjoy rushing.
 You should arrive two hours before your scheduled departure time.

 Yup, you read that correctly.
 Two hours, baby.